mkreilly/mapcraft_eg/README.md

 * control totals: region-wide forecasts for households and employment
 * deed restricted units: a database of current housing with low income residency requirements
 * institutions: a current and forecast database of large entities (e.g., universities, hospitals) and group quarters
-* pipeline: a list of building projects recently completed, under construction, or planned with a fairly certain outcome
+* pipeline: a list of building projects recently completed, under construction, or approved
 * policies: infomration on local and regional land use policies
 * scripts
 * zones: various boundary files and related data for TAZs, MAZs, Jurisdictions, PDAs, etc